-In the following image (after Step 9), the values from the Email field of Dynamics CRM is synced into the Email field in Gainsight.
+In the following image (after Step 9), values from the Email field of Dynamics CRM is synced into the Email field in Gainsight.
 Similarly, data from other source fields are synced into Gainsight fields.
-The Email field in Dynamics CRM helps in identifying unique Dynamics CRM records and syncs them to the Email field can be mapped to External ID field in Gainsight Person object.
-Similarly, Full Name, First Name, and Last Name fields can be mapped to Name, First Name, and Last Name fields in Gainsight, respectively.
+The Email field in Dynamics CRM helps in identifying unique Dynamics CRM records and matches with Gainsight Person records.
+Similarly, Full Name, First Name, Last Name, and Uniqueidentifier fields can be mapped to Name, First Name, Last Name, and External ID fields in Gainsight, respectively.

 - Click SAVE MAPPINGS.
 Clicking this button enables the Derived Mappings stage.
 You can even proceed to the Sync Filters or Schedule stage directly, if required.